-As shown on p.143 of Vol. 1, "Relationship between Mental Health and Perception of Risks Concerning Health Effects of Radiation," the Fukushima Health Management Survey examines perception of risks concerning health effects of radiation (late effects and next-generation effects) every year.
+As shown on p.151 of Vol. 1, "Relationship between Mental Health and Perception of Risks Concerning Health Effects of Radiation," the Fukushima Health Management Survey examines perception of risks concerning health effects of radiation (late effects and next-generation effects) every year.
 The percentages of respondents answering that the possibility is high are gradually decreasing for both questions.
-However, what should be noted is the fact that a larger number of people every year worry about next-generation effects rather than late effects.
+However, what should be noted is the fact that a larger number of people every year worry about next-generation effects.
 The figure shows changes over the years in responses to questions about next-generation effects.
-The percentage of people worrying about nextgeneration effects is decreasing gradually but still remains at around 40% as of FY2015, showing little change from FY2014.
+The percentage of people worrying about next-generation effects is decreasing gradually but still remains at around 40% as of FY2018.

 Such worries over next-generation effects of radiation tend to cause discrimination and prejudice and doubt about future chances of getting married or having children.
-As shown in the survey results, if disaster victims themselves feel in this manner or have self-stigmas (self-prejudice), their confidence and identity may be shaken significantly and their future life plans may be affected accordingly.
-It is necessary to note the sensitiveness of such worries and prejudice for disaster victims.
+If disaster victims themselves feel in this manner or have self-stigmas (self-prejudice), their confidence and identity may be shaken significantly and their future life plans may be affected accordingly.
+It is necessary to note the sensitiveness of such worries and prejudice for disaster victims (p.143 of Vol. 1, "Radiation Accidents and Health Concerns").

-Included in this reference material on February 28, 2018
+Included in this reference material on February 28, 2018 Updated on March 31, 2021